CAMANet: Class Activation Map Guided Attention Network for Radiology Report Generation: Method

-Note that though we utilize the class activation map technique to generate the visual discriminative map, any weakly supervised techniques producing patch-level scores could be applied here.
-As discussed in~\autoref{ssec:rrg} weakly supervised detection techniques, e.g., Region Of Interest (ROI) based weekly supervised models will generate region-level scores and require a well-trained detector, so is unsuitable to RRG.
+Note that we chose the class activation map techniques to generate the visual discriminative map due to their high efficiency, and any weakly supervised techniques producing patch-level scores could be applied here.